The NLC Solutions Cleaning Inspection Worksheet

 The Main Goal of Commercial Cleaning is

-Many employees spend around 30 per cent of their total time in the workplace.
-This means that the workplace must be an area of outstandingly hygenic standards.
+Many employees spend around 30% of their waking hours in the workplace.
+This means that the workplace must be an area of outstanding hygenic standards.

-Hygiene isn't an added bonus, it’s an integral part of occupational health and safety — sanitized, neat and clean at all times.
-Some areas such as kitchens, bathrooms or high-touch surfaces will need more care.
+Excellent hygiene in the workplace isn't an added bonus, it’s an integral part of occupational health and safety — sanitized, neat and clean at all times.
+Some areas, especially kitchens, bathrooms or high-touch surfaces will need more care.
 To identify these areas, an adequate hygiene plan is essential.
 A good start should include a risk assessment to find which areas demand attention.

 All managers and employees should be made aware of these plans.
-Even if a cleaning service is employed, workers need to be aware of best practices and basic hygiene requirements.
+Even if a cleaning service is doing the heavy cleaning, staff need to follow best practice guidelines and employ basic hygiene standards.

-Despite the lessening impact of the pandemic, bad workplace hygiene still poses a health risk.
-All of the common office place diseases like influenze virus, common cold, synus infections are causing hundreds employees to take sick days.
+Lessons learned during the pandemic are still valuable today.
+Bad workplace hygiene alwayws poses a health risk.
+All of the illnesses common to the workplace like influenza virus, coughs, common colds, and synus infections cause hundreds of employees to take sick days every year.

 Here are four basic things to consider when talking about office cleaning and good hygiene.

 3. Clean toilet facilities.
-Bathrooms must be cleaned frequently and thoroughly.
-A clean bathroom also should be well equipped with essentials such as soap, toilet paper and hand towels.
-Workers also have a personal responsibility to practice proper personal hygiene after using the facilities.
+Bathrooms must be cleaned and sanitized frequently and thoroughly.
+A clean bathroom should be well equipped with essentials such as soap, toilet paper and hand towels.
+Remind workers that they have a personal responsibility to practice proper personal hygiene after using the facilities.

 4. Clean kitchen area.
 As a communal environment, food prep and consumption areas need to be as clean as possible.
 It is of utmost importance that surfaces and utensils be kept clean.
 Poor hygiene creates huge health risks.
-A designated cleaning staff is usually required, and it is important to ensure that workers are taught to clean after themselves.
+A designated cleaning staff is usually required.
+It is important to ensure that workers are taught to clean after themselves.

 Click to leave a review for NLC Solutions